 You may obtain a copy of the Code from your Financial Advisor.

-See Item 6.B above, for a description of Conflicts of Interest.
+See Item 6.B above.

 Reviewing Accounts

 At account opening, your Financial Advisor and his or her Branch Manager (or the Branch Manager's designee) confirm that the account and the investment strategy are suitable investments for you.